cnord/doc-security-center/english/10-report-manager.md

 ### Average Number of Calls

-Use the report "03 - Average number of calls” to calculate the total number of calls for guards to sites, as well as the average number of guard calls to site per month.
+Use the report "03 - Average number of calls" to calculate the total number of calls for guards to sites, as well as the average number of guard calls to site per month.
 This report is used to identify the sites to which the guards are called most often.

 ### Response Time